Diarselimi/billie-shop-plugin-sdk/src/Resources/docs/markdown/tags/CheckoutClient.md

 ### 4. Handle Widget Responses

 When submitted, the checkout widget will evaluate if an order with the given data can be accepted or not.
-If an order could not be accepted the widget will return the state `declined` with a specified decline_reason.
+If an order could not be accepted, the widget will return the state `declined` with a specified `decline_reason`.

 #### Response

-After submitting the widget, following data will be returned to either `then` or `catch` block:
+After submitting the widget, the following data will be returned to either the `then` or `catch` block:
 - `state` **[string]** `<= 255 characters`
 &nbsp;&nbsp;&nbsp;&nbsp;Enum: `authorized` `declined`
 - `decline_reason` **[string]** `<= 255 characters`